“You should talk to these guys.”

 However you staff it, the work is done and you’re still waiting to get paid.

 And it’s never just wages.
-You've got:
+You may also have:

 If your staffing is focused on the SODO industrial district and the maritime support side of Interbay, you are filling some of the main warehouse, industrial, and port-support shifts in Seattle.